-The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP").
-The consolidated financial statements include the accounts of SeqLL and its wholly-owned subsidiary, SeqLL, LLC.
+The accompanying consolidated financial statements as of December 31, 2017 and 2016, respectively, have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") The consolidated financial statements include the accounts of SeqLL and its wholly-owned subsidiary, SeqLL, LLC.
 All intercompany accounts and transactions have been eliminated in consolidation.